Panama Canal Panama Travel Guide

 Best explored on foot; allocate several hours or a full day.

-The specific schedule for ship transits at the Canal locks varies daily.
+The exact schedule for ship transits at the Canal locks varies daily.
 Check the official Canal website (ACP website) for real-time ship transit times on your visit day to plan for peak viewing opportunities.